Petition addressed to:

 We want AI to be built right, for all of humanity, and our countries are not doing enough to prepare for it.
 Our jobs, our social lives, and our security are already changing.
 We want to live in a world where AI makes our lives better — not worse.

-For this reason, we support massive and rapid public investment in our countries, on the order of $100–300 billion, focused on AI infrastructure, research, startups, and strategic technologies and resources.
+For this reason, we support massive and rapid public investment in our countries, to mobilize $300–600 billion, focused on AI infrastructure, research, startups, and strategic technologies and resources.
 Public money is our best bet because it gives us a say in how AI is developed.

 AI is already changing our jobs, our social lives, and our security.

 Remaining passive is not an option.
-Others will develop AI and then sell it to us, making us poorer, more dependent, and exposed to greater risks — and fewer benefits.
+Others will develop AI and then sell it to us, making us poorer, more dependent, and voiceless on AI safety — which may become as important as nuclear arms control.

 Our long-term goal is collaboration — with the US, China, and others.
 But collaboration starts with strength.
 By investing now, we ensure we bring real value to the table, rather than letting our future be decided for us.

-This petition is part of the AI Movement and applies to the following countries - starting with the EU:
+This petition is part of the AI Movement and applies to the following countries:

 - The European Union, the UK, Switzerland, Norway, Iceland